geshan/au-companies-providing-work-visa-sponsorship/README.md

 Before applying for (tech) jobs in Australia, please do learn about the [visa 482](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482) and the [conditions](https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/temporary-skill-shortage-482/medium-term-stream) for lodging the visa.
 For example, 482 medium-term stream requires least 2 years relevant work experience.

+Please do have a look at the [official list](https://archive.homeaffairs.gov.au/trav/work/work/skills-assessment-and-assessing-authorities/skilled-occupations-lists/combined-stsol-mltssl) of skilled occupations to verify that your occupation is in that list.
+For example, `digital marketing` is not in that list.
+An easy way to find tech related occupation is search for "ACS" on that page because all tech occupations would be accessed by ACS.

 ## PRs welcome

 If you know of any company that provides work visa sponsorship for tech roles please open a PR to add them.
 Thanks!